hunterjackson/docs/source/cassandra-sink.rst

 The Sink supports:

 1.  :ref:`The KCQL routing querying <kcql>` - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to Cassandra.
 2. Topic to table routing via KCQL.
 3. Error policies for handling failures.
 4. Payload support for Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema.
 5. Optional TTL, time to live on inserts.
 See Cassandras `documentation <https://docs.datastax.com/en/cql/3.3/cql/cql_using/useTTL.html>`__ for more information.
+6. Delete for records in Cassandra for null payloads.

 The Sink supports three Kafka payloads type: